iterative/dvc.org/content/docs/start/data-and-model-access.md

 # Get Started: Data and Model Access

-Okay, now that we've learned how to _track_ data files in DVC and how to version them with Git. _Models_ in a machine learning project are also files written and read by programs and DVC can track and version them similar to data files.
+Okay, now that we've learned how to _track_ data files in DVC and how to commit their versions to Git. _Models_ in a machine learning project are also files written and read by programs and DVC can track and version them similar to data files.

-Next question is how can we _use_ these artifacts outside of the project?
+Next questions are: How can we _use_ these artifacts outside of the project?
 How do I download a model to deploy it?
 How do I download a specific version of a model?
 How do I reuse datasets across different projects?

 > These questions tend to come up when you browse the files that DVC saves to